Our Future Path! A plan for a better world!

 Noncompliance Fees

 The federal government would keep track of which laws were complied with for various imported foreign goods.
 An importer could check on the compliance status of any foreign manufacturer before importing their goods.
-If the government had an up-to-date report, then the import would just need to pay any noncompliance fee for what had been found to be in noncompliance.
+If the government had an up-to-date report, then the importer would just need to pay any noncompliance fees for what had been found to be in noncompliance.
 This would raise the cost of these noncompliant goods, which could then reduce sales of these goods here and could make locally produced goods more competitive.

 These compliance reports should also be made available to whoever wanted to know what goods were noncompliant with our business laws.
 We could then see what noncompliance fees we would pay for these goods and even allow us to decide not to buy these goods because they were produced in a noncompliant manner.